 The Microsoft Edge browser is also available on both versions, offering a stripped-down Reading Mode to declutter articles online, an Instapaper/Pocket style Reading List for saving articles you don’t have time to read there and then, plus the ability to annotate and share web pages.

-A welcome addition to Windows 10 is a fully integrated version of Virtual Desktops.
+A welcome addition in Windows 10 is a fully integrated version of Virtual Desktops.
 This feature has been around in past iterations of Windows, but always required additional software to get it going.
 Now you'll be able to create different workspaces on your PC very easily thanks to a new Task View option.
 You can also drag and drop open applications onto different desktops, making the whole process smooth, fast, and simple.
 To learn more about this helpful feature read our guide to using virtual desktops in Windows 10.

 Windows 10 Home will suffice for the vast majority of users who just want to browse the web, do a little work, and manage their media files.
 The benefits of the Pro version focus on security and compatibility, but of course the value of these features will come down to whether you actually intend to use them or not.
 Most users simply won't, so save your money and go for Home instead.